Organise Your Finances

 Know What Lenders Are Looking For

-It’s good to have an idea of what lenders will be looking for when you do come round to applying for your first mortgage.
+It’s good to have an idea of what lenders will be looking for when you do come round to applying for your first time buyers mortgage.
 You may be asked questions about your specific lifestyle spending, such as subscription fees.
 Also be wary of any red flags such as payments to gambling companies – as this may be a warning sign to lenders.

 Cut Down Your Costs